New Americans in North Dakota

 - North Dakota’s 287 Latino-owned businesses had sales and receipts of $20.5 million and employed 651 people in 2007, the last year for which data is available.
 The state’s 412 Asian-owned businesses had sales and receipts of $151.3 million and employed 1,469 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are important to North Dakota’s economy as workers.
+Immigrants are important to North Dakota’s economy as workers and taxpayers.

 Unauthorized immigrants contribute to North Dakota’s economy as workers and consumers.